helium/HIP/0043-software-release-guidelines.md

 # Detailed Explanation

-- Certain updates can be released any time (such as zero-day, widespread hotspot issues or significant data transmission failure)
+- Certain updates can be released any time (such as zero-day, widespread Hotspot issues or significant data transmission failure)

-- All other updates such as hotspot GA's should be released on a weekday e.g: Monday, Tuesday, Wednesday or Thursday, this gives manufacturers/vendors time to test and release the updates.
+- All other updates such as Hotspot GA's should be released on a weekday e.g: Monday, Tuesday, Wednesday or Thursday, this gives manufacturers/vendors time to test and release the updates.

 - Alternatively, all updates could have a timeframe to be implemented.
 This could be ASAP for